end2endzone/bin2cpp/README.md

 bin2cpp is a command line tool for embedding small files (like images, icons or raw data files) into a C++ executable.

+When executed, bin2cpp takes binary file as input and outputs c++ code (a function) that when called allows a c++ program to retrieve the content of the input binary file.

 ## Status

 Build: